OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 > - Can emit its own network
 > - Two push-buttons for User Interface
 > - One OLED Screen
-> - Web UI - accessible from any browser, running on another device on the same network (cell-phone, tablet, laptop,...)
+> - Web UI served from the same device - accessible from any browser, running on another device on the same network (cell-phone, tablet, laptop,...)
 > - Optional BME280 (Temperature, pressure, humidity)
 > - File Logger (with WebUI, logged data can be downloaded from it)
 > - Optional TCP forwarder